William Henry Lambton

 William Henry Lambton (1764–1797) was a British member of Parliament (MP) who represented the City of Durham in the House of Commons.

+Biography

 He was the son of Major-General John Lambton, who preceded him as the MP for Durham, and the brother of Ralph John Lambton, who was also an MP for Durham.
 Lambton was educated at Wandsworth (1773–78), Eton College (1778-82) and Trinity College, Cambridge in 1782.

 Lambton was a Freemason, and in 1788 was installed as the first Provincial Grand Master of Durham.
 The Durham cathedral organist, Thomas Ebdon, composed a march for the occasion.

 He inherited the estates of his father in 1794 and engaged the Italian architect Joseph Bonomi the Elder (1739-1808) to build a new house in neo-classical style on the site of Harraton Hall, north of the River Wear.
 The new house would be called Lambton Hall and the original Lambton Hall on the south side of the river demolished.
 However, illness would prevent him from seeing the scheme finished.